davedawkins/Sutil/doc/stores.md

 ```

 ### Store.getMap
-`Store.getMap` takes a store and applies a mapping function then returns the value from the evaluated function, this can be useful to perform one off transformation over store values
+`Store.getMap` takes an observable and applies a mapping function then returns the value from the evaluated function, this can be useful to perform a single transformation over store values

 #### Examples
 ```fs